francesctr4/Ymir-Engine/README.md

 Ymir Engine is part of the Game Engines subject, on the third year of the Videogame Design and Development degree, taught at CITM UPC (Terrassa) and supervised by [Miquel Suau](https://github.com/MayKoder).

 The engine has been made from scratch in C++ using SDL and OpenGL to manage graphics.
+The main target of the project is to be able to integrate complex systems such as graphics management and game engine architecture in a simple and understandable way for educational purposes.

 <img src="https://github.com/francesctr4/Ymir-Engine/assets/99948892/4d6551ca-fa42-44fe-b81a-9cf5f62783ef" alt="YmirEngineLogo" width="400" height="400"/>